What is a Biome?

-Types of Biomes in the World
+Types of Biomes of the World

 There are quite a few different types of biomes in the world.
 Each of them has unique characteristics.
 Due to the climate and features, there are different plants and animals that are able to thrive in them.
 Learning about the types of biomes helps us to make sense of why certain animals and plants are found in one location and not the next.